joakimunge/denoliver/README.md

 - Supports HTTPS
 - Allows for programmatic use as a module
 - Boilerplating for rapid prototyping.
 - Injectable HTTP request interceptors.
+(TS & JS)

 ## Getting started